Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 • Provide evidence of your ability to pay the candidate’s salary.

 There is a misperception that foreign developers can be paid less compared to local developers.
-However, no matter where the developer is from you should provide this person with a competitive salary despite the location.
+However, no matter where the developer is from, you should provide this person with a competitive salary regardless of the location.
 The employment of a foreign developer should not have a negative impact on the salary and working conditions of similar developers in your country.

 Foreign developer with a “Foreign independent contractor” status